Yohavier/Wwizard/README.md

 Here is an overview of the whole Query Editor.
 In the details you can click on inspect query to find it in the Wwise editor, if it is open and the query is a Wwise query of course.
 ![queryeditor](https://user-images.githubusercontent.com/40822700/172952216-a9400311-5909-4407-803b-97ece9d57ca7.PNG)

 The config window lets you choose between just activating queries, every file found with one of the queries will be displayed in the results.
-But there is also the option to configure everything within the node editor.
+But there is also the option to configure everything within the node editor.</br>
 ![config](https://user-images.githubusercontent.com/40822700/172952205-30db5a4e-0569-4ab0-b74e-ac76de3c914e.PNG)

 ### Node Editor